edkyxiao/LalalaOutpick/README.md

 The website includes an Acknowledgment of Country, recognizing Traditional Owners and Custodians of the land, with respect for Indigenous Elders past, present, and emerging.

-*Website design and development by Edward Xiao*
+*Website development by Edward Xiao*